annaesvensson/yellow-help/1-en/how-to-change-the-system.md

 The `system/extensions` folder contains configuration files and the log file.
 You can change the appearance of your website in the `system/layouts` folder and `system/themes` folder.
 You can change all layouts and themes as you like.
 Knowledge of HTML and CSS is required.
 It is better not to change any files in the `system/workers` folder.

-## Extensions

-You can customise your website with [extensions](https://datenstrom.se/yellow/extensions/).
-This allows you to customise nearly every aspect of the system.
-Extensions give you additional features, languages and themes.
-The core has the [core functionality of your website](https://github.com/annaesvensson/yellow-core).
-Everything else is up to you.
-There is an image gallery, contact form, search feature, comment feature and much more.

 ## System settings

 The main configuration file is `system/extensions/yellow-system.ini`.
 Here's an example: